Los Angeles Free Press archive

 After Miller foreclosed on the Free Press building, staff members established a new paper, The Staff.
 It was short-lived.

-After further financial stress, Kunkin mainly left the publishing world.
+After further financial stress, Kunkin left the publishing world.
 While working for Earth Radio News as an interviewer, Kunkin taught journalism at Cal State Northridge.
 In 1977, he told the Los Angeles Times he had met with Jerry Rubin and Paul Krasner to form another underground paper.

 1975.